reeflective/team/README.md

   while not hampering on the working-by-default aspects of the team client/server toolset.
 Examples include replacing parts or all of the transport, RPC, loggers, database and filesystem backends.
-- To that effect, the library **offer different interfaces to its functionality**: an API (Go code) aiming to provide developers a working-by-default, simple but powerful way to instruct their software how to collaborate with peers.
+- To that effect, the library offers **different interfaces to its functionality**: an API (Go code) aiming to provide developers a working-by-default, simple and powerful way to instruct their software how to collaborate with peers, and a CLI, for users to operate their team tools, manage their related team configurations with ease, with a featured command-line tree to embed anywhere.
+- Ensure that team client/server functionality can be **easily integrated in automated workflows**: this is done by offering clear code/execution paths and behaviors, for both users and developers, and by providing commands and functions to ease deployment of said tools.

 Related or resulting from the above, below are examples of behavior adopted by this library:
 - All errors returned by the API are always logged before return (with configured log behavior).